CS2401-Spring2020/Catch-Up/README.md

 # Catch-Up

 With this lab assignment, you are given an opportunity to demonstrate your skills in the concepts you have learned this semester.
-This lab is optional only if you have turned in all your lab work so far this semester and are in good standing to pass the class so far.
+This lab is optional **only if you have turned in all your lab work so far this semester and are in good standing to pass the class so far**.
 In all other cases, you have to complete this lab.
-When in doubt, talk to your TA, Michelle Afravi.
+When in doubt, talk to your TA.

 ## What is the scenario?